deepset-ai/haystack/proposals/text/3959-json-converter.md

 Right now we don't have a node that can take json files as input to be fed into a pipeline.

 Proposal: Add a `JsonConverter` node that takes in a json file, parses it, and generates `Document`s.
+It would also support the `jsonl` format with one line corresponding to one document.

 # Basic example